demonnico/UIView-Utils/README.md

 UIView-Utils
 ============

-It's a categories to make you layout views easier.
+It's a category to make you layout views more easily.
 Borrowed from Three20 / DTFoundation, inspired By [Limboy](http://blog.leezhong.com)

 -------
 ## Other similar sources: